-6 If the versions of the documents or Web sites referenced in this document are changed, the most recent version of the document or Web site address that replaces it should be considered the reference.
+&lt;sup>6 If the versions of the documents or Web sites referenced in this document are changed, the most recent version of the document or Web site address that replaces it should be considered the reference.

-- (e) ISO 14064-3:2019(es).
-Greenhouse gases Part 3: Specification with guidance for validation and verification of greenhouse gas declarations, or its amendment; - (f) ISO 14065:2013(es).
+- (d) ISO 14064-2.
+Greenhouse gases Specification with guidance, at the project level, for quantifying, monitoring, and reporting the reduction of emissions or the enhancement of removals of greenhouse gases, or that which updates it; - (e) ISO 14064-3.
+Greenhouse gases Part 3: Specification with guidance for validation and verification of greenhouse gas declarations, or its amendment; - (f) ISO 14065.
 Greenhouse gases Requirements for bodies undertaking validation and verification of greenhouse gases for use in accreditation or other forms of recognition, or that which updates it.